jongwooksi/jongwooksi/README.md

 - Development of a Touch Display for Automatic Control of Air Purifier

+- The Alignment Technique of the Subtraction Image for Anomaly Detection in Infrared Images of Solar Cells

+- Design of Plant Disease Diagnosis System based on Pan-Tilt For Smart Farm

+- Design of Body Motion Recognition System in Pan-Tilt Environment

+- Multi-Classification of Solar Cell Infrared Images based on CNN Model

 - PI-GAN : Style Transfer From Korean Portraits to ID Photos Using Landmark Extractor (SCIE)

 - Restoration of the JPEG Maximum Lossy Compressed Face Images based on Generative Adversarial Network (SCIE)

-- The Alignment Technique of the Subtraction Image for Anomaly Detection in Infrared Images of Solar Cells

 </br>
 :book: Publication

-- **J. Si** and S. Kim, "Golf Swing Analysis Using Multiple Golf Swing Trajectories", Journal of Korean Institute of Information Technology(JKIIT), 20(3), 2022.02 (Accepted)
+- **J. Si** and S. Kim, "Golf Swing Analysis Using Multiple Golf Swing Trajectories", Journal of Korean Institute of Information Technology(JKIIT), 20(3), 2022.03, 137-146 (10 pages)

 - **J. Si**, "Style Transfer From Korean Portraits to ID Photos based on GAN, Kumoh National Institute of Technology, 2022.02 (Master Thesis)